ladybirdweb/faveo-server-images/_docs/installation/providers/enterprise/rhel9-apache.md

 ```sh
 grep -i LoadModule /etc/httpd/conf/httpd.conf | grep rewrite
 ```
-If the output af the above command is blank then add the below line in /etc/httpd/conf/httpd.conf
+If the output of the above command is blank then add the below line in **/etc/httpd/conf/httpd.conf**

 ```sh
 LoadModule rewrite_module modules/mod_rewrite.so
 ```

-Finally disable Directory Browsing on Apache, edit the httpd.conf and change Options Indexes FollowSymLinks to Options -Indexes +FollowSymLinks & AllowOverride value from none to All under <Directory /var/www/> section.
+Also disable Directory Browsing on Apache, change Options Indexes FollowSymLinks to Options -Indexes +FollowSymLinks & AllowOverride value from none to All under <Directory /var/www/> section.

 ```sh
 <Directory "/var/www">